 I'll say that there is a bit of a learning curve to using this platform as effectively as one could, though the support received from customer service as well as from other SBIers (as we're called) in the forums provides reassurance that you're on the right path.

 Once you have them you have to figure out how to display them on your site or social media.
-That can involve files, downloads, uploads, html, and all sorts of other IT stuff.
+That involves files, downloads, uploads, html, and other IT stuff.

 Who has time for that?
 Not you and not your customers.